1ch4rr/odin-recipes/README.md

 # odin-recipes
 This is the first Odin Project project

-This will be a very simple html website that links to a few recipes.
+This is a very simple html website that links to a few recipes.
-I will be using ordered lists for the recipes.
+I used ordered and unordered lists for the recipes, made a few links, added a few images, and even made a "Back to top" button.